piermafrost/GEOCLIM/README.md

     For this purpose, the bash script `make_test`, generating test-runs, is available on the branch "main" of current GitHub repository.

-1. Gather the needed inputs from the PANGAEA archive
+1. Gather the needed inputs from the Zenodo archive

-    * IPSL-CM5A2 netCDF inputs: the directory`"90Ma_Laugie/` from PANGAEA archive must be put in `INPUT/IPSL/`
+    * IPSL-CM5A2 netCDF inputs: the directory`"90Ma_Laugie/` from Zenodo archive must be put in `INPUT/IPSL/`
-    * DynSoil restarts: all DynSoil restart files (`dynsoil_restart.*.nc`) from PANGAEA archive must be put in `restart/dynsoil/`
+    * DynSoil restarts: all DynSoil restart files (`dynsoil_restart.*.nc`) from Zenodo archive must be put in `restart/dynsoil/`

     If desired, the COMBINE boundary conditions files can be remade with `preproc/BC/IPSL_90Ma_all.py`